Jona1417/PersonalProjects/CurrencyCalculator/Resources/README.txt

 		has rates that don't change, so those timestamps will be outdated with respect to the rest of the database.
 -Should I let the user manually choose when to update the CurrencyCalculator's exchange rate values or let it do so automatically as
 	I update the database?

+1:24 PM
+-Shifted code from the Calculator class into the CalcController class to more closely follow the MVC structure for this program.
+	Everything so far seems to still be functional.